 Cats with allergies display the following signs and symptoms:

 - Sneezing, coughing, wheezing

 - Itchy, runny eyes

 How To Prevent Your Cat From Eating Ladybugs

-Once the bug is in your cat’s mouth, it’s usually too late to prevent your pet from swallowing the bug.
+Once a ladybug is in your cat’s mouth, it’s usually too late to prevent them from swallowing the bug.
 Similarly, the ladybug will have already secreted the harmful fluid.